zilnhoj/verify_reporting/README.md

 Type git clone git@github.com:zilnhoj/verify_reporting.git

-When you have cloned it you need to set up a creds folder one level down from your automate-reporting folder
+When you have cloned it you need to set up a creds folder one level up from your automate-reporting folder

 In your creds folder create a JSON file which contains your PIWIK token.